fredolss/rater-js/README.md

         element: HtmlElement, //required
         rateCallback: Function,
         max: "Number of stars",
-        starWidth: "Width of the star image in pixels",
+        starSize: "Width and height of the star image in pixels",
         disableText: "Text",
-        ratingText: "Text {rating}",
+        ratingText: "Text {rating} {maxRating}",
         isBusyText: "Text", //displayed while user is rating but done not called yet
         readOnly: true/false
 }